These mini cheesecake bites are insanely rich and creamy.

 Tips & Tricks

-- This is an absolute-must: use room temperature cream cheese when making cheesecake.
+- Use room temperature ingredients.
 Chilled cream cheese will cause lumpy cheesecake, while softened cream cheese will give you a smooth, creamy consistency.

-- Use an electric mixer to ensure your batter is smooth and silky.
-Mix all the cream cheese up until its super silky.
-THEN add the sugar.
-THEN add the eggs, one at a time.
+- Use an electric mixer.
+Mix all the cream cheese until its super silky.
+Then add the sugar, followed by the eggs, one at a time.

-- Bake the batter until the top and edges look set.
-Over baking can cause cracks!
-Bake until set.
-The center should still be soft.
+- Don’t overbake.
+Bake the batter until the tops and edges look set.
+The centers should still be soft.

-- If your filling has a gritty texture, it means the sugar hasn’t incorporated yet, and you need to mix for another minute or two.
+- Fully incorporate the sugar.
+If your filling has a gritty texture, it means the sugar hasn’t incorporated yet, and you need to mix for another minute or two.

-- Quick tip!
-Pour your batter into a Ziploc bag and cut a small tip at the corner to make a piping bag.
+- Use a makeshift piping bag.
+Pour the batter into a Ziploc bag and cut a small tip at the corner to make a piping bag.
 This makes it easier to portion the batter.

-- Add a teaspoon of lemon juice to the batter to bring the flavors together.
+- Add a teaspoon of lemon juice.
+A dash of lemon juice in the filling brings the flavors together.

 Mini Cheesecake Toppings, Flavors, & Variations:

-Chocolate Chip: Use Crushed Oreo’s instead of vanilla wafers.
-Add 1/2 cup mini chocolate chips to 1/3 of the batter.
+- Chocolate Chip Cheesecake: Use crushed Oreos instead of vanilla wafers for the crust.
+Then, add 1/2 cup mini chocolate chips to 1/3 of the batter.
 After baking, top with a little bit of chocolate sauce or chocolate ganache.

-Mixed Berry: Add 1/2 cup melted white chocolate chips to the batter.
+- Mixed Berry Cheesecake: Add 1/2 cup melted white chocolate chips to the batter.
 Top with seedless raspberry preserves and your choice of fresh fruit.

-M&M’s: Use Crushed Oreo’s instead of vanilla wafers.
-Add M&M’s for your topping after baking.
+- M&M Cheesecake: Use crushed Oreos instead of vanilla wafers for the crust.
+Then, add M&M’s for your topping after baking.

-Hot Chocolate: Add a packet of hot cocoa mix to the batter.
-Use graham cracker crust instead of vanilla wafers.
+- Hot Chocolate Cheesecake: Add a packet of hot cocoa mix to the batter.
+Use a graham cracker crust instead of vanilla wafers.
 After baking, add a little bit of marshmallow fluff and sprinkle some cinnamon on top.

-You sure can!
-Place the bite-size cheesecakes in an air-tight container and they last for up to 3 months in the freezer.
+Simply place the bite-size cheesecakes in an air-tight container.
+They last for up to 3 months in the freezer.